daz4126/Nanny-State/README.md

 You can see the finished app and code on [CodePen](https://codepen.io/daz4126/pen/oNWZdyd).

-It starts in the same way as the last example, by importing the NANNY STATE functions:
+It starts in the same way as the last example, by importing the two functions we'll be using:

 ```javascript
 import { Nanny, html } from 'nanny-state'